top of page

 There have been four major revisions to the King James Bible to correct mistakes.

-She Bible of the 1611 King James version, where Ruth 3:15 had the wrong gender.
+The She Bible of the 1611 King James Version incorrectly identifies the gender in Ruth 3:15.

-Sinners or Wicked Bible of 1631, which stated, "Thou shalt commit adultery,"
+The 1631 Sinners or Wicked Bible, which declared, "Thou shalt commit adultery,"

 In all current Bibles, Ahaziah is two years older than his father, an impossible scenario.